kyrab/website/_posts/2022-01-16-what-i-missed-us-spain.md

 4. **Being surrounded by Spanish.** I think it is so important to be able to communicate with as many people as possible, but as someone who grew up only speaking English, picking up additional languages is not as easy for me.
 The only way I am able to progress is by being completely immersed in a society that speaks the target language.
 In Madrid, I learn something new about _castellano_ every day.

 5. **Daily walks.** Going on a walk in Madrid is like a treasure hunt; you never know what you will stumble upon.
 For example, today I found a recently-opened playground complex, and last week I found that the holiday stalls were still open in Plaza de España and got myself some churros to go.
 Sometimes I'll stop inside a new café, _farmacia_ (pharmacy) or _alimentación_ (independently-owned snack shop similar to a gas station store) just to see how their offerings differ.
 (For context, there is usually one per block or two.)
 Also, even in the winter, the weather is mild and the sun feels as amazing as ever.
+Not sure how many cities I have an interest in living in can say the same.

+6. **Bread.** Bread used to be my least favorite carb by a long shot compared to rice, potatoes, and pasta/noodles.
+But here, bread consistently has only 4 ingredients, has no preservatives, is baked fresh daily (I seldom purchase a non-warm bar), and even the 100% whole wheat options are absolutely delicious.
+So, I guess you could say I am in a bit of a carb-ranking crisis right now.

 _¡Hasta la proxima!_